Hong Kong arrests 53 activists under national security law | Taiwan News | 2021/01/06

 The home of Joshua Wong, a prominent pro-democracy activist who is serving a 13 1/2-month prison sentence for organizing and participating in an unauthorized protest last year, was also raided, according to a tweet posted from Wong's account.

-American human rights lawyer John Clancey was also arrested on Wednesday.
+American human rights lawyer John Clancey was also among those taken into custody.
 Clancey was the treasurer of political group Power for Democracy, which was involved in the unofficial primaries.

 “We need to work for democracy and human rights in Hong Kong,” Clancey said as he was being led away by police, in a video posted by local online news outlet Citizen News.

-Police also went to the headquarters of Stand News, a prominent pro-democracy online news site in Hong Kong, with a court order to hand over documents to assist in an investigation related to the national security law, according to a livestreamed video by Stand News.
+Police also went to the offices of Stand News and Apple Daily, two prominent pro-democracy news outlets, with a court order to hand over documents to assist in an investigation related to the national security law, according to the two media outlets.
+Another online news outlet, In-Media, received a similar court order.
 No arrests were made.

-Lee also pointed to a “10 steps to mutual destruction” plan among those arrested, which included taking control of the legislature, mobilizing protests to paralyze society and calling for international sanctions.
+Lee pointed to a “10 steps to mutual destruction” plan that included taking control of the legislature, mobilizing protests to paralyze society and calling for international sanctions.

 That plan was previously outlined by former law professor Tai.
-He predicted that between 2020 and 2022, there would be 10 steps to mutual destruction which includes the pro-democracy bloc winning a majority in the legislature, intensifying protests, the forced resignation of Chief Executive Carrie Lam due to the budget bill being rejected twice, and international sanctions on the Chinese Communist Party.
+He predicted that between 2020 and 2022, there would be 10 steps to mutual destruction, including the pro-democracy bloc winning a majority in the legislature, intensifying protests, the forced resignation of Lam due to the budget bill being rejected twice, and international sanctions on the Chinese Communist Party.

-The concept of mutual destruction — in which both Hong Kong and China would suffer damages — is popular among some protesters and pro-democracy activists.

 “The plot is to create such mutual destruction that if successful ... will result in serious damage to society as a whole,” said Lee.
 “That is why police action today is necessary.”

-Senior superintendent Steve Li from the national security unit said in a news conference that 53 people — 45 men and eight women aged between 23 to 64 — were arrested in an operation that involved 1,000 officers.
+Senior Supt.
+Steve Li of the national security unit said the operation involved 1,000 officers.
+The 45 men and eight women arrested are aged between 23 and 79, according to a police statement.

+All were in police custody except for one man who was granted bail so he could self quarantine, according to the statement.
+He is expected to report to the police later this month.

 Six were arrested for subverting state power by organizing the unofficial primaries, while the rest were arrested for allegedly participating in the event, Li said.
 He said more arrests could be made and investigations were ongoing.

+Hua Chunying, a spokesperson for China’s Ministry of Foreign Affairs, said Beijing supports Hong Kong police in their carrying out of “their duties in accordance with the law."

+“The rights and freedom Hong Kong people enjoyed have not been affected in any way,” Hua said at a daily news briefing.
+“What was affected was that some external forces and individual people in Hong Kong colluded with each other in an attempt to undermine the stability and security of China.”

-In recent months, Hong Kong has already jailed several pro-democracy activists including Wong and Agnes Chow for their involvement in antigovernment protests, and others have been charged under the national security law including media tycoon and outspoken pro-democracy activist Jimmy Lai.
+In recent months, Hong Kong has jailed several pro-democracy activists, including Wong and Agnes Chow, for their involvement in anti-government protests, and others have been charged under the national security law, including media tycoon and outspoken pro-democracy activist Jimmy Lai.

 The security law criminalizes acts of subversion, secession, terrorism and collusion with foreign powers to intervene in the city’s affairs.
 Serious offenders could face up a maximum punishment of life imprisonment.

-Hong Kong leader Carrie Lam had said at the time of the unofficial primaries last year that if their aim was resisting every policy initiative by the Hong Kong government, the election may fall under subverting state power, an offence under the national security law.
+Lam had said at the time of the unofficial primaries last year that if their aim was resisting every policy initiative by the Hong Kong government, the election may fall under subverting state power, an offense under the national security law.

 Beijing had also called the primaries illegal and a “serious provocation” of Hong Kong’s electoral system.